-- The Complainant has clearly established its rights in the ARCELORMITTAL mark. - The evidence of the Complainant is that the Respondent is not related in any way to the Complainant's business, is not affiliated with the Complainant or authorized by it in any way to use the ARCELORMITTAL trademark and does not carry out any activity for, nor has any business with, the Complainant. - The evidence shows that the Respondent is not commonly known by the domain name under paragraph 4(c)(ii) of the Policy. - The evidence is that no licence nor authorisation has been granted by the Complainant to the Respondent to make any use of the trademark or to register the disputed domain name. - The disputed domain name resolves to a website that purports to be the website of the Complainant.
-Thus, it can be assumed that the Respondent registered it for a bad motive such as to try to sell it or to use it to make money by pretending that it is the
+(a) The Complainant has clearly established its rights in the ARCELORMITTAL mark.

+(b) The evidence of the Complainant is that the Respondent is not related in any way to the Complainant's business, is not affiliated with the Complainant or authorized by it in any way to use the ARCELORMITTAL trademark and does not carry out any activity for, nor has any business with, the Complainant.

+(c) The evidence shows that the Respondent is not commonly known by the domain name under paragraph 4(c)(ii) of the Policy.

+(d) The evidence is that no licence nor authorisation has been granted by the Complainant to the Respondent to make any use of the trademark or to register the disputed domain name.

-Complainant.
-In that regard, the Panel has examined the contentious website and finds that it clearly purports to be a website of the Complainant that deals with the Complainant, its products and its commercial activities in Ukraine.
-This is deceptive as it is untrue and it therefore shows that the Respondent has no right to the domain name and no legitimate interest in it.
+(e) The disputed domain name resolves to a website that advertises producers that produce goods which are the same as the goods produced by the Complainant.
+Thus, it can be assumed that the Respondent registered it for a bad motive such as to ty to sell it or to use it to make money by pretending that it is the Complainant or a provider of links to entities that make and sell goods that are made and sold by the Complainant and who must therefore be competitors of the Complainant.
+In that regard, the Panel has examined the contentious website as noted above and finds that it clearly purports either to be the website of the Complainant itself or a website that promotes the goods of competitors of the Complainant.
+This is deceptive as it is untrue and misleading and it therefore shows that the Respondent has no right to the domain name and no legitimate interest in it.

-None of this conduct is bona fide or legitimate and none of it comes within any of the criteria for a right or legitimate interest in a domain name that are set out in paragraph 4(c) (i) - (iii) of the Policy.
+(f) None of this conduct is bona fide or legitimate and none of it comes within any of the criteria for a right or legitimate interest in a domain name that are set out in paragraph 4(c) (i) - (iii) of the Policy.
 Nor is there any evidence to show that the Respondent could in any other way show a right or legitimate interest in the domain name.